mhorga/mhorga.github.io/_posts/2016-05-02-using-metalkit-part-10.markdown

 Notice that the `currentRenderPassDescriptor` is not used anymore.
 The command encoder is created by using the `computeCommandEncoder()` function instead.
 Obviously, we do not need to set the vertex buffers anymore or draw primitives either.
 Instead, with a kernel function we set a texture to work with, create thread groups and then dispatch them to do work.
 We use `MTLSize` to set the dimensions of each thread group and the number of thread groups that will be executed in each compute call.

-Finally, we go the `Shaders.metal` file and replace everything with the code below:
+Finally, we go the `Shaders.metal` file and replace everything inside, with the code below:

 {% highlight swift %}
 #include <metal_stdlib>